light-bull/lightbull/API.md

     curl -H "Authorization: Bearer ${jwt}" -X PUT -d '{"visual":"61370850-aa63-44f7-a9d9-49b6292763b8"}' 'http://localhost:8080/api/current' curl -H "Authorization: Bearer ${jwt}" -X PUT -d '{"show":"4f7f6045-bd3f-4fa3-9790-008df78571c1","visual":"61370850-aa63-44f7-a9d9-49b6292763b8"}' 'http://localhost:8080/api/current'

 When the show is changed and no visual is specified, the current visual is set to null (but only if the value changes).
 If only a visual is specified, it must belong to the current show.

 ### Set blank

     curl -H "Authorization: Bearer ${jwt}" -X PUT -d '{"blank":"true"}' 'http://localhost:8080/api/current'

 Sets the visual to null which means that the LEDs are off.
 The current show is not changed.

+# Websockets

+## Connect

+Connect to `ws://localhost:8080/api/ws`.
+The first message has to be:

+    {"topic":"identify","payload":{"token":"$jwt"}}

+From there on, the client will receive updates.